mwouts/jupytext/docs/formats.md

 Jupytext can save notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) documents.
 This format is well adapted to tutorials, books, or more generally notebooks that contain more text than code.
 Notebooks represented in this form are well rendered by most Markdown editors or renderers, including GitHub.

-Like all the Jupytext formats, Jupytext's Markdown notebooks start with an (optional) YAML header.
+Like all the Jupytext formats, Jupytext Markdown notebooks start with an (optional) YAML header.
 This header is used to store selected notebook metadata like the kernel information, together with Jupytext's format and version information.
 If you'd like to store more (or less) notebook metadata, please refer to the paragraph on [metadata filtering](#metadata-filtering).
 ```
 ---
 jupyter: